 What is Click-to-Run?

 Click-to-Run is a new software delivery mechanism built by the Office product team.
 It’s based on core virtualization and streaming technologies from the Microsoft App-V team in Cambridge, MA.
 Click-to-Run is optimized for home users on broadband connections.
 Click-to-Run products also take up about half the disk space of normal products, they repair more completely, and they won’t break other software installed on the PC because they have private copies of all of their files and registration.

 Click-to-Run is not a new Office “product”, it’s a new way of delivering and updating the products with which you are already familiar.
-Click-to-Run delivery is available for both the Office Home and Student 2010, and Office Home and Business 2010 products.
+Click-to-Run delivery is available for both the Office Home and Student, and Office Home and Business products.

-How to Find if the Office 2010 is installed using Click-to-Run method ?
+Find if the Office is installed using Click-to-Run method

 Uninstall Office Click-to-Run products